modusami/CharacterCrew/README.md

 The following **additional** features are implemented:

--   [ ] The website contains an intro page with a short description of what the app is about
+-   [✅] The home screen contains a button to go to the home page to see all characters
--   [ ] The home screen contains a button to go to the home page to see all characters
+-   [✅] Users are able to cycle through different characters and choose an image for their character
--   [ ] Users are able to cycle through different characters and choose an image based on character
+-   [✅] Extra description is given for a crewmate depending on their age and category

 ## Video Walkthrough